Ollynov/ninjax/README.md

 ## What are the requirements for a Starter Pack?

 - README must be udpated with each update of code.
+- Never more than one implementation of the same just for the sake of showing two options.
+- Obsession with only the most simple implementation.

 ## What are the requirements for a Booster?